 After nearly two decades of legal challenges against racial segregation in public schools and higher education, on May 17, 1954, the United States Supreme Court ruled in court case Brown v.
 Board of Education of Topeka that school segregation was unconstitutional.
 Their decision paved the way for desegregation of educational institutions.
 Before Brown v.
-Board of Education, legal segregation had existed under the "separate but equal" doctrine, but for the most part, the separate educational facilities and opportunities the Southern states offered to African Americans were inferior, not equal, to those for white Americans.
+Board of Education, legal segregation had existed under the "separate but equal" doctrine, but for the most part, the separate educational facilities and opportunities the Southern states offered to Black Americans were inferior, not equal, to those for white Americans.
 In 1956, Virginia's General Assembly adopted a policy of "Massive Resistance," using the law and courts to obstruct desegregation.

 In this audio clip, Governor Thomas Stanley addresses Virginia’s first steps toward making the changes demanded by the Brown v.
 Board decision.